fvanevski/knowledge_agent/README.md

 - **High Maintenance Overhead:** The manual effort required to find new sources, ingest them, and fix data quality issues is significant and does not scale.
 - **Data Quality Degradation:** As more data is added, inconsistencies and duplicates can accumulate, reducing the reliability of RAG outputs and polluting the knowledge graph.

-The agent now features **advanced search and contextual ranking capabilities**, allowing it to perform more targeted and effective research, leading to higher quality information being added to the knowledge base.
+The agent now features a **robust document processing pipeline** that can fetch raw web content (including PDFs and HTML), generate clean markdown, and store it in a structured database for further analysis and summarization.

 ## Architecture